-His other note highlighted the growth of high-frequency trading and said the emphasis on speed may jeopardize the stability of U.S. markets, citing mishaps such as Knight Capital Group Inc. (KCG)’s unintended buying and selling earlier this month.
+His other note highlighted the growth of high-frequency trading and said the emphasis on speed may jeopardize the stability of U.S. markets, citing mishaps such as Knight Capital Group Inc. (KCG:US)’s unintended buying and selling earlier this month.

 “While positive on the market, we are pessimistic regarding the industry,” Birinyi wrote.
 “The potential for adverse events not only exists but is increasing.”